liip/blog_liip_ch_posts/2013/new-in-symfony-2-4-show-logs-in-console.md

 In the standard edition of Symfony 2.4 this feature is now included by default with [PR #557](https://github.com/symfony/symfony-standard/pull/557).
 You can even customize the behavior as in the following example.
 With the `verbosity_levels` option you can adapt the above mentioned mapping between verbosity and log level.
 In this case it will also show notices in normal verbosity mode (instead of warnings only).
-Additionally, it will only use messages logged with the custom "*my_channel*" channel and it changes the display style via a custom formatter.
+Additionally, it will only use messages logged with the custom *my_channel* channel and it changes the display style via a custom formatter.
 See also the [documentation](http://symfony.com/doc/current/cookbook/logging/monolog.html) for more information.

 ```yaml